cppservergit/apiserver2/readme.md

 ### **Production Environment Setup**

 When installing for production purposes, you only need to install the runtime shared libraries required to run the pre-compiled `apiserver` executable.
 This instructions are for Ubuntu 24.04.
-This is intended for a production virtual machine where you will deploy the `apiserver` binary.

-Execute the following commands in your terminal:
+This is for informative purposes only, do not execute these steps for the tutorial.

-First, update your package lists:
+Always update your package lists before installing:
 ```
 sudo apt-get update
 ```
 Install the required libraries:
 ```
-sudo apt-get install -y \
+sudo apt install -y libssl3t64 libjson-c5 unixodbc tdsodbc libuuid1 libcurl4t64 liboath0t64
-    libssl3 \
-    libjson-c5 \
-    unixodbc \
-    tdsodbc \
-    libuuid1 \
-    libcurl4 \
-    liboath0
 ```

 Copy into the same directory the files server_app and run.sh with any .enc files and private.pem if using encrypted environment variables and you are ready to go.